himselfv/wakan/Dictionaries.md

   * [JR-Edict](http://rowaasr13.narod.ru/jr-edict/index.html) (also available from Jim Breen's page)

-  * [Warodai](http://e-lib.ua/dic/) (big japanese-russian dictionary) is not in EDICT form, but [a converter is available](http://code.google.com/p/jp-tools/).
+  * [Warodai](http://e-lib.ua/dic/) (big japanese-russian dictionary) is not in EDICT form, but [a converter is available](http://bitbucket.org/himselfv/jp-tools/).

 # Importing dictionaries
 To import dictionaries you need the import package: UNICONV.exe and WORDFREQ\_CK.
-See [here](http://code.google.com/p/wakan/issues/detail?id=67) and [here](http://code.google.com/p/wakan/issues/detail?id=66).
-Alternatively, download [Wakan Import Pack](.md) which contains everything you need to import dictionaries.
+See Issue #66 and Issue #67.
+Alternatively, download Wakan Import Pack which contains everything you need to import dictionaries.

 Wakan supports EDICT, EDICT2 and CEDICT, with full support to all features of EDICT2 (multi-kana, multi-kanji, multi-sense articles).